 To improve the design of mooring systems and optimize it from an economic perspective, subtask 2.3.1 focused on peak load reduction systems.
-Two systems were studied.
-Both have a variable stiffness but have different constructions and behaviours.
+Two systems were studied, one acting as a spring, and the other one as a damper.
 Mooring systems including those devices were compared to initial moorings to evaluate their potential benefices.
 Analysis revealed that those systems allow to reduce up to 50% the tension in the line, allowing to reduce lines sizes.
 Conversely, the unit costs of those systems tend to reduce benefits from a cost perspective, leading to either increase or decrease of overall costs depending on the platform and site.
 FLS analysis was also performed with those systems, to assess benefit on the lifetime of a single line of the mooring, but results were not satisfying at this stage, and further studies would be required.